 Some companies have a skeleton staff in the home office, and these same people run their tours overseas!
 Many other companies have a distribution system with local companies on the ground but doesn't have their own staff in-country.
 That may be okay, but make sure that the BEST people are both answering questions in the home office AND running tours abroad.

-At ExperiencePlus! we have expert staff planning trips in our home office in Colorado as well as our own staff in offices in Europe and Costa Rica.
+At ExperiencePlus! we have expert staff planning trips in our home office in Colorado as well as local partners in Europe and S. America.
 Our tour leaders all over the world are second to none.
 Read more.